anisbet/pipe/Readme.md

                   Note that you can reverse a string by reversing your selection like so:
                   '12345' -S'c0:4-0' => '54321', but -S'c0:0-4' => '1234'.
  -t[any|c0,c1,...cn]: Trim the specified columns of white space front and back.
- -T[HTML|WIKI]  : Output as a Wiki table or an HTML table.
+ -T[HTML[:attributes]|WIKI]  : Output as a Wiki table or an HTML table.
+HTML also allows for
+                  adding CSS or other HTML attributes to the <table> tag.
+A bootstrap example is -T'HTML:class="table table-hover"'.
+An arbitrary number of attributes can be added to the table tag.
  -u[any|c0,c1,...cn]: Encodes strings in specified columns into URL safe versions.
  -U             : Sort numerically.
 Multiple fields may be selected, but an warning is issued
                   if any of the columns used as a key, combined, produce a non-numeric value